How to Install Jenkins on CentOS or Rocky Linux

 If the process is successful, the system returns a new command line without error.

-Note: You may have noticed that the repository lists Red Hat, but your system is CentOS.
-This is because CentOS is based on the Red Hat Linux architecture.
+Note: You may have noticed that the repository lists Red Hat, but your system is CentOS or Rocky Linux.
+This is because they are based on the Red Hat Linux architecture.

-If you receive an error that mentions “jenkins not found,” go back and add the repository manually as outlined in the previous step.
+Wait for the process to complete.
+If you receive an error saying “jenkins not found,” go back and manually add the repository as outlined in the previous step.

 Start Jenkins Service

-To start the Jenkins service and enable it at startup, enter the following:
+To start the Jenkins service and enable it at startup, run the following commands:

 sudo systemctl start jenkins